 What IVF and ICSI involve

-IVF and ICSI are forms of assisted reproductive treatment (ART) in which eggs are fertilised with sperm, outside the body.
-IVF is used for female infertility and unexplained infertility, and ICSI is used when there is a male cause of infertility.
+IVF and ICSI are forms of assisted reproductive treatment (ART) in which eggs are fertilised with sperm outside the body.

-The woman’s ovaries are stimulated with a course of injectable fertility drugs.
-When the eggs are mature they are collected while the woman is under light anaesthetic.
+- Hormone stimulation – the woman’s ovaries are stimulated with a course of injectable fertility drugs.

-If the eggs fertilise and embryos develop, one embryo (sometimes two) is placed into the woman's uterus in a procedure called embryo transfer.
-Sometimes several embryos develop, and they can be frozen for use in later embryo transfer procedures.
+- Embryo transfer – if the eggs fertilise and embryos develop, one embryo (or sometimes 2) is placed in the woman's uterus.
+(Sometimes several embryos develop, and they can be frozen for use in later embryo transfer procedures.)

-Two weeks after the embryo transfer the woman has a blood test to see if the treatment has been successful.
-If the test is positive, an ultrasound examination is scheduled two weeks later to check that the pregnancy is developing normally.
+- Test for clinical pregnancy –2 weeks after the embryo transfer the woman has a to see if the treatment has been successful:

 Understanding IVF and ICSI success rates

-Clinics report success rates in different ways.
-When comparing clinics’ success rates for IVF and ICSI you need to make sure you compare like with like, or ‘apples with apples’.
-And, most importantly, your own personal circumstances and medical history must be taken into account when you estimate your chance of having a baby with IVF or ICSI.
+Clinics report in different ways.
+When comparing clinics’ success rates for IVF and ICSI make sure you compare like with like, or ‘apples with apples’.
+And, most importantly, you need to consider your own personal circumstances and medical history when you estimate your chance of having a baby with IVF or ICSI.

 Possible health effects of IVF and ICSI

-- an excessive response to fertility drugs (ovarian hyperstimulation syndrome, OHSS)
+- an excessive response to fertility drugs ()

-- a small increased risk of birth defects compared with spontaneously-conceived babies
+- a small increased risk of compared with spontaneously-conceived babies

-IVF and ICSI are also psychologically demanding and emotional health effects are common.
+IVF and ICSI are also psychologically demanding and are common.
 In Australia, counselling services are available in all fertility clinics.
 Women who have IVF treatment, and their partners, are encouraged to use these if they experience emotional difficulties.

 Cost of IVF and ICSI

-The difference between the Medicare benefit and the amount charged by the clinic is the ‘out-of-pocket cost’.
-These costs vary, depending on the treatment, the clinic and whether a patient has reached the Medicare Safety Net threshold.
+The difference between the Medicare benefit and the amount charged by the clinic is the out-of-pocket cost.
+These costs vary, depending on the treatment, the clinic and whether a patient has reached the .

 Deciding what to do with unused embryos

 Sometimes people have embryos in storage that they don’t intend to use.
-Most commonly this is because they have completed their family but for some people, health reasons prevent them from using their stored embryos.
-At the end of the storage time limit, which in Victoria is five years, people have to decide what to do with unused embryos.
-There are four options available:
+Most commonly this is because they have completed their family, but for some people, health reasons prevent them from using their stored embryos.
+At the end of the storage time limit, which in Victoria is 5 years, people need to decide what to do with unused embryos.

-- applying for an extension of storage time
+- Apply for an extension of storage time.

-- allowing the embryos to be used for research
+- Let the embryos be used for research.

-- donating the embryos to another infertile person or couple.
+- Donate the embryos to an infertile person or couple.

 Couples who have frozen embryos that they are not intending to use often find it difficult to decide what to do with them.
-Victorian Assisted Reproductive Treatment Authority (VARTA) has an interactive decision-making tool designed to help people who are find it hard to decide what to do with their unused embryos.
+Victorian Assisted Reproductive Treatment Authority (VARTA) has an designed to help people who find it hard to decide what to do with their unused embryos.